tararoys/dense-mouse-grid/dense_mouse_grid/README.md

 The Grid can be made more transparent with the following four commands.

-`lighter background` makes the translucent background more transparent. `darker background` makes it darker.
+`lighter background` makes the translucent background more transparent. `darker background` makes it darpker.
 `lighter letters` makes the translucent letters more translucent. `darker letters` makes them more opaque and visible.

 # Grid Color